avnavcomm/CleanSamsungData/README.md

 ## Script actions and results

-The script "run_analysis.R" takes the raw data and converts it into a cleaned (tidy) dataset, selecting 66 out of the 561 measurement variables and reducing the row size from over 10 000 to
+The script "run_analysis()" (available by sourcing "run_analysis.R") takes the raw data and converts it into a cleaned (tidy) dataset, selecting 66 out of the 561 measurement variables and reducing the row size from over 10 000 to
 180. This is done as follows:
 * The training and test datasets are merged (the raw data has these datasets separated into two datasets).